alexhmball/push_swap_42/README.md

 3. **Complexity Analysis:** Understanding and evaluating the complexity of the implemented sorting algorithms became an essential part of this project.
 Efficient sorting with the fewest operations became the primary goal.

 ## Details
-The mandatory part of the project required the following:

-Program Name: push_swap

-Turn in Files: Makefile, *.h, *.c

-Arguments: NAME, all, clean, fclean, re

 The project involved two stacks, named "a" and "b," each containing a random amount of negative and/or positive numbers without duplicates at the beginning.
 The main goal was to sort the numbers in stack "a" in ascending order using specific operations on the stacks.